 Effective internal controls over financial reporting are necessary for us to provide reliable financial reports and, together with adequate disclosure controls and procedures, are designed to prevent fraud.
-Any failure to identify and remediate past control deficiencies, or to implement required new or improved controls, or difficulties encountered in their implementation, could cause us to fail to meet our reporting obligations.
+Any failure to identify and remediate control deficiencies, or to implement required new or improved controls, or difficulties encountered in their implementation, could cause us to fail to meet our reporting obligations.

 We are a public company in the United States subject to SOX.
 Section 404(a) of SOX ("Section 404") requires management of public companies to develop and implement internal controls over financial reporting and evaluate the effectiveness thereof.
 We are required to disclose changes made in our internal controls and procedures and our management is required to assess the effectiveness of these controls annually.
 This assessment includes disclosure of any material weaknesses identified by our management in its internal controls over financial reporting.
-However, for as long as we are an "emerging growth company" under the JOBS Act, the Company's independent registered public accounting firm will not be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404 of SOX, which would otherwise be applicable beginning with the second annual report following the effectiveness of the registration statement related to our initial public offering.
-An independent assessment of the effectiveness of our internal controls by our registered public accounting could detect past or future problems that our management's assessment might not.
-Any testing by us conducted in connection with Section 404 of SOX, or any subsequent testing by our independent registered public accounting firm, may reveal deficiencies in our internal controls over financial reporting that are deemed to be material weaknesses or that may require prospective or retroactive changes to our financial statements or identify areas for further attention or improvement.
-In particular, undetected past or future material weaknesses in our internal controls could lead to financial statement restatements and require us to incur the expense of remediation and the trading price of the Ordinary shares may be adversely affected.
+However, for as long as we are an "emerging growth company" under the JOBS Act, the Company's independent registered public accounting firm will not be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404 of SOX, which would otherwise be applicable beginning with the second annual report following the effectiveness of the registration statement related to our IPO.
+An independent assessment might not.
+Any testing by us conducted in connection with Section 404 of SOX, or any subsequent testing by our independent registered public accounting firm, may reveal deficiencies in our internal controls over financial reporting that are deemed to be material weaknesses or that may require prospective or retroactive changes to our financial statement restatements and require us to incur the expense of remediation and the trading price of the Ordinary shares may be adversely affected.
 We may also not be able to conclude on an ongoing basis that we have effective internal controls over financial reporting in accordance with Section 404 or may not be able to remediate some of the identified deficiencies in time to meet the deadline imposed by SOX for compliance with the requirements of Section 404.
 For further information, see "Item 15.
-Controls and Procedures- Changes in Internal Control Over Financial Reporting."
+Controls and Procedures"